BrucePerens/tabulator/README.md

 ```

 ## Internationalization
-There are two additional arguments to Tabulator#initialize for internationalization.
+There are two additional arguments to `Tabulator#initialize` for internationalization.
-*alphabet*
-For internationalization, the alphabet of your user, uppercase, in
+*alphabet* is the alphabet of your user, uppercase, in
-alphabetical order (or the order in which you want them presented).
+alphabetical order (or the order in which you want data presented).
 See `Tabulator::English` for an example.
 The default will be `English` if not
 provided.

-*collate*(
-For internationalization, set *collate* to the Postgres SQL regional collation string
+*collate* is the Postgres SQL regional collation string
-for the user, like `"en_US"`.
+for the user's language, like `"en_US"`.
 If this is not set, the default is "POSIX".